Tochemey/olric/README.md

 * node-left-event
 * fragment-migration-event
 * fragment-received-even
+* rebalance-start-event
+* rebalance-complete-event

+Rebalance lifecycle events track routing table epochs.
+A rebalance starts when the coordinator publishes a new routing table (for example after a node join/leave), and completes only after all live members report that no further fragment moves are required for that routing table epoch.
+Use `rebalance-start-event` and `rebalance-complete-event` to track completion; `node-left-event` remains a membership signal, not a rebalance barrier.

 If you want to receive these events, set `true` to `EnableClusterEventsChannel` and subscribe to `cluster.events` channel.